-- Installed third-party version control system that conforms to the Source Code Control (SCC) interface published by Microsoft corporation - Files that are in a Subversion (SVN) working copy.
+- Installed third-party version control system that conforms to the Source Code Control (SCC) interface published by Microsoft corporation, see Interacting with SCC-compatible systems, page 90. - Files that are in a Subversion (SVN) working copy, see Interacting with Subversion, page 91.